akhilayyagari/RTL/readme_2.md

 2. RTL Kernel Tutaoril

- 2.1 Launchong the RTL Kernel Wizard
+ 2.1 Launching the RTL Kernel Wizard
 	The RTL Kernel Wizard can be launched with two different methods: from the SDx™ Development Environment or from the Vivado® IDE.
 The SDx Development Environment provides a more seemless experience, but IP management is limited.
 The Vivado IDE is recommended 	  if multiple kernels are going to be generated and allows for better re-entrant workflows.
 To launch the RTL Kernel Wizard from the SDx Development Environment, do the following
    1. Launch SDx Development Environment(SDX 2017.1).